|

 Scoring System

-The deliverability score is calculated from 0 to 10 based on:
+The deliverability score is calculated from A to F based on:

 Funding